 Our economy and social infrastructure is built on the people who care for others.
-Still, their work, paid and unpaid, is not valued and their vital role has been ignored when the government has devolved powers without resources.
+However, their work, paid and unpaid, is not valued and their vital role has been ignored when the government has devolved powers without resources.

 Local commissioning of social care leaves care workers, the majority of whom are women, exposed through zero hours contracts.
 Reduced funding for children’s centres has made childcare less affordable and less available, driving women out of financial independence and into poverty.
-It is time to break the cycle.

-WE are working towards a caring economy that values the work of those who care for others.
+Work towards a caring economy that values the work of those who care for others.

-WE will fight for ring-fenced funding for the specialist services currently provided by the Women’s Hospital.
+Fight for ring-fenced funding for the specialist services currently provided by the Women’s Hospital.

 Prioritise integrated health care and social care to improve the lives of people across the region.

 Make every job under the Liverpool Combined Authority flexible by default and open to job-sharing unless there is a good business reason not to; ensure that part-time jobs are paid at the same hourly rate as their full-time equivalents; and make gender-balanced senior appointments for all positions and boards under the mayor’s control.